GenAI Assistant for Enterprise

 TOOLS

-Figma, Figam, Figma AI, ChatGPT, Claude AI, Jira, Confluence, Slack, Google Suite, Heurio
+Figma, Figjam, Figma AI, ChatGPT, Jira, Confluence, Slack, Google Suite, Heurio

 TEAM